Fields I am interested in

 - And then, for what ever reason, there is Loop

-- I also have profile pages at various sites such as Mendeley, bibsonomy, and getcited, but those are essentially unmaintained, because I stopped using these services and it became too much of a chore to regularly update my information.
+- I also had profile pages at various sites such as Mendeley, bibsonomy, and getcited, but those are essentially unmaintained, because I stopped using these services and it became too much of a chore to regularly update my information.

-- I have finally deleted my profile on Linkedin.
-Linkedin is colder than Mordor, noisy, and of no use to me.
+- I have finally deleted my profile on LinkedIn.
+LinkedIn is colder than Mordor, noisy, and of no use to me.

 - For current updates, it’s much better to follow me on Twitter, Mastodon, or even on facebook.